lovelysystems/lovely-editor/readme.md

 This package uses [Storybook](https://storybook.js.org) to showcase the components.
 Just enter `npm run storybook` to start it.

+The storybook is also available at [https://oyez-editor.netlify.com](https://oyez-editor.netlify.com).
+Currently only Florian is able to deploy it there.

 ## How to develop

 * `npm run build`: builds the package to ./dist